johnsmzr/Code-to-one-PDF/README.md

 # Code to PDF Converter [中文](Chinese-README.md)

 **Code to PDF Converter** is a Python tool for converting source code files within a directory into a single PDF document, while allowing you to specify files and directories to exclude through a configuration file.
-This tool is particularly useful for developers who need to archive or share their code repositories in a print-friendly format.
+This tool is particularly useful for developers who need to archive or send their code repositories to **AI**.

 ## Features